-7 SHA includes project-based units located in portfolios that also operate public housing in the public housing waiting list since 2019 using our MTW authority under Activity 15: Combined program management and selected LNT properties.
+&lt;sup>9 SHA includes project-based units located in portfolios that also operate public housing in the public housing waiting list since 2019 using our MTW authority under Activity 15: Combined program management and selected LNT properties.
+Many PBV units are managed by partners, who fill their vacancies through the King County-wide Coordinated Entry

-8 Many PBV units are managed by partners, who fill their vacancies through the King County-wide Coordinated Entry for All (CEA) system, which maintains a central waitlist for permanent supportive housing units.
+&lt;sup>10 Many PBV units are managed by partners, who fill their vacancies through the King County-wide Coordinated Entry for All (CEA) system, which maintains a central waitlist for permanent supportive housing units.
 The number entered here reflects the projects SHA partners with which maintain their own waiting lists outside the CEA.